DO8FEC/Forge-Custom-Field-Statistics/CustomFieldStatistics/README.md

-# Forge Hello World
+# Custom Field Statistics Forge App

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This app enhances Jira's reporting by offering real-time insights into custom fields on a per-project basis.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.